iAndreiAbramov/assets-fit/Readme.md

 ## Features

 - **Scan for Unused Assets**: Quickly identify unused assets in your project.
-- **Flexible Configuration**: Configure assets and files directories through CLI arguments, a configuration file, or the `config` command.
+- **Flexible Configuration**: Configure assets and files directories through a configuration file.
 - **Easy to Use**: Simple commands and clear output make it easy to manage your assets.

 ## Installation